-In the Zoroastrian tradition, once a body ceases to live, it can immediately be contaminated by demons and made impure.
-To prevent this infiltration, Zoroastrians purified the dead body by exposing it to the elements and local fowl on top of flat-topped towers in the desert called dakhmas.
+In the Zoroastrian tradition, once someone has died, their body can immediately be contaminated by demons and made impure.
+To prevent this infiltration, Zoroastrians purified the dead body by exposing it to the elements and local fowl on top of flat-topped towers called dakhmas in the desert.

-According to a tradition dating back over 3000 years, bodies were arranged on the towers in three concentric circles.
-Men were placed in the outer circle, women in the middle and children in the inner-most ring.
-Bodies were then left until their bones were bleached by the elements and stripped by the vultures.
+According to a tradition dating back over 3,000 years, bodies were arranged on the towers in three concentric circles.
+Men were placed in the outer circle, women in the middle, and children in the inner-most ring.
+The bodies were then left until their bones were bleached by the elements and stripped by the vultures.

 Although the towers are no longer used in ceremony, they can be visited along with a number of the ossuaries in the area.